-The application outlines that Powernet have confirmed a transmission line is available for the proposed lots 1, 2, 3 and 4, additionally telecommunications are able to be connected.
+The application outlines that Powernet have confirmed transmission line is available for the proposed Lot 2, additionally telecommunications are able to be connected either via the existing copper line in Pope Road or wireless connection.

 Overall, the proposed lots can be feasibly serviced, so that any adverse effects on the wider environment will be no more than minor.